php-ru/symfony-docs-ru/security/security_checker.rst

 .. code-block:: terminal

     # require at least the 5.0 version of the package because older versions
-    # checked the security vulnerabilities using an URL that is no longer available
+    # checked the security vulnerabilities using a URL that is no longer available
     $ composer require sensiolabs/security-checker:^5.0

 Then run this command: